arcaptcha/arcaptcha-flutter/README.md

     ```dart
     Arcaptcha.init(
         siteKey: "<your site key>", // Required.
 Your public API site key.
+        domain: "yourdomain.com"    // Optional.
+Set the domain.
+Defaults to localhost
         theme: "light",             // Optional.
 Set the theme of widget.
 Defualts to light
         color: "blue",              // Optional.
 Set color of every colored element in widget.
         errorPrint: "1",            // Optional.
 Enable error messages at the bottom of the checkbox.